Who Shot Mr. Burns?: Contest

 "You had to use 1-800-COLLECT and submit your name and the name of the person you were calling, then a pool of eligible people was selected, and it was about 200 people and they were called by MCI -- plus YOU had to be home during the broadcast and the person you had called during the summer also HAD to be home during the broadcast.
 And not one of the people who they called had the right answer!
 So somebody was picked randomly from among those eligible.
 And it was some lady in Washington, D.C., who didn't watch the show.
 She opted for the cash prize instead of being animated.
 The end."

-The contest was foreshadowed at the end of Part One when Dr. Hibbert, ostensibly breaking the fourth wall, says: "Well, I couldn't possibly solve this mystery...
+The contest was foreshadowed at the end of Part One when Dr. Hibbert, apparently breaking the fourth wall, looks directly at the camera and says: "Well, I couldn't possibly solve this mystery...
 Can you?"
+The next shot reveals, however, that he is actually addressing Chief Wiggum.

 It is a common misconception that nobody officially solved the mystery from what is often assumed to be a large number of entries.
 Due to the subsampling methodology of the contest in which a maximum of 200 answers were collected, it remains impossible to know how many people attempted to enter with the correct answer.
 Nonetheless, on the DVD commentary, Bill Oakley and Josh Weinstein remarked that they knew of only one person who had correctly guessed Maggie was the shooter based on the several clues in the episode.
 The person had made a post on a Simpsons newsgroup on the same day that Part One first aired and the writers wanted to give them a special gift, but due to the contest regulations, Oakley and Weinstein were unable to contact them until after the contest had concluded.
 By that time, Oakley was unable to find the anonymous poster due to their use of an ephemeral college email address and on the DVD commentary, Oakley was still searching for the individual to give them a prize.